Our Guide to

 South Africa has the highest number of endemic bird species in mainland Africa whilst Zimbabwe has no endemics.
 So it’s important to know what you’re looking for and work with specialists.
 We ensure you get to stay in the very best located camps and lodges to maximise your chances of seeing the birds of Africa that interest you most.

-Whether you want to tick off a list or linger longer for the ultimate photograph and notations, birdwatching in Africa is a hugely rewarding safari experience.
+Whether you want to tick off a list or linger longer for the ultimate photograph and notations, birdwatching on an Africa safari is a hugely rewarding safari experience.

 Madagascar or the eighth continent is certainly worth visiting if you are looking for a fantastic birding holiday.